 Explore other publications and websites

-Buying Drugs Online - This fact sheet discusses purchasing medications on the Internet, including information on the pros and cons of doing so and safety tips to consider.
+- Buying Prescription Medicine Online: A Consumer Safety Guide - This fact sheet discusses purchasing medications on the Internet, including information on the pros and cons of doing so and safety tips to consider.

 Connect with other organizations